If you have ever been curious about the mystery and legend of Order of The Knights Templar, then the town of Tomar in central Portugal is for you.

 A day trip to Tomar is undoubtedly possible although with a minimum of two hour travel time, either way, many chose not to rush their visit to the Tomar Castle and instead spend a night in Tomar.

-If you would like to do a day trip without the hassle of trains or driving, you may want to consider a day trip.
-There are a many small group day trips to Tomar from Lisbon.
+If you would like to make a day trip without the hassle of trains or driving, you may want to consider a day trip.
+There are many small group day trips to Tomar from Lisbon.

 Day Trips to Tomar